 Please be advised that information concerning student conduct is made available to the NYU Office of Global Programs, which may affect a student's eligibility to participate in a Study Away program.
 Please consult the Study Away Admissions Policies online for more specific information.

 Campus safety tips can be found on the NYU Public Safety page.
-Campus Safety statistics are available on the U.S. Department of Education's site, on Public Safety's Crime Reports & Statistics page, or by contacting Jay Zwicker in the Department of Public Safety.
+Campus Safety statistics are available on the U.S. Department of Education's site, on Public Safety's Crime Reports & Statistics page, or by contacting the NYU Department of Public Safety.

 Residents will receive residence hall specific information about fire safety and evacuation procedures at the beginning of each term from their Resident Assistant (RA) or RHD.
 It is extremely important that residents familiarize themselves and their guests with all applicable fire safety procedures in their assigned building.
 Residents who fail to comply fully with applicable fire safety procedures, such as those who fail to abide by building emergency evacuation procedures or who otherwise violate rules and regulations related to fire safety, will be subject to student conduct action.
 All NYU owned or leased buildings are equipped with fire alarms that are tested regularly.